clojurewerkz/titanium.docs/articles/getting_started.md

 layout: article
 ---

+## Getting Started

-### Every journey begins with a single parentheses
+> Every journey begins with a single `(`.

-This guide meant to provide a quick taste of what Titanium does and why you should drop everything in order to dive into the rest of the documentation.
+This guide is meant to provide a quick taste of Titanium and all the power it provides.
 It should take about 10 minutes to read and study the provided code examples.
 The contents include:

  * What Titanium is
  * What Titanium is not